vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 |TKO-NET-002| Use Dedicated VIP network for the Application Hosted in Management and Workload Cluster.|To have a flexible firewall and security policies.| Additional VLAN Required (OPEX overhead)|
 |TKO-NET-003|Shared Service Cluster uses Management network and Application VIP network of Management Cluster.| Host Shared Services like Harbor.| VLAN Based Firewall Policies are not possible  |

-TKG 2.3 introduces a new feature called Node IPAM, which simplifies the allocation and management of IP addresses for cluster nodes within the cluster itself.
+With Tanzu Kubernetes Grid 2.3 and above, you can use Node IPAM, which simplifies the allocation and management of IP addresses for cluster nodes within the cluster.
 This eliminates the need for external DHCP configuration.

-Node IPAM can be configured for standalone management clusters on vSphere and the associated class-based workload clusters they manage.
-In the TKGm configuration file, a Node IPAM pool is defined specifically for the management cluster,this pool will be dedicated to Management Cluster.
+Node IPAM can be configured for standalone management clusters on vSphere, and the associated class-based workload clusters that they manage.
+In the Tanzu Kubernetes Grid Management configuration file, a dedicated Node IPAM pool is defined for the management cluster only.

-Two types of Node IPAM pools available for workload clusters:
+The following types of Node IPAM pools are available for workload clusters:

-- **InClusterIPPool -** configures IP pools that are only available to workload clusters in the same management cluster namespace, such as default.
+- **InClusterIPPool -** Configures IP pools that are only available to workload clusters in the same management cluster namespace.
+For example, default.

-- **GlobalInClusterIPPool -** configures IP pools with addresses that can be allocated to workload clusters across multiple namespaces.
+- **GlobalInClusterIPPool -** Configures IP pools with addresses that can be allocated to workload clusters across multiple namespaces.

-Node IPAM in TKG provides flexibility in managing IP addresses for both management and workload clusters, allowing for efficient IP allocation and management within the cluster environment.
+Node IPAM in TKG provides flexibility in managing IP addresses for both management and workload clusters that allows efficient IP allocation and management within the cluster environment.

 ## Subnet and CIDR Examples